 (#19265) a non-AP STA affiliated with a non-AP MLD that is not associated with the AP MLD should not use the link to transmit other individually addressed Management frames to the AP affiliated with the AP MLD that is operating on a link that is disabled.

-a non-AP STA affiliated with the non-AP MLD shall not delete the GTK/IGTK/BIGTK values corresponding to the affiliated AP operating on the link that will be disabled.
+(#20053) If not all the setup links of an non-AP MLD are disabled (as advertised by the AP MLD), a non-AP STA affiliated with the non-AP MLD shall not delete the GTK/IGTK/BIGTK values corresponding to the affiliated AP operating on the link that will be disabled.

 The AP affiliated with an AP MLD that is operating on that link shall not transmit any frame to any of the non-AP STAs affiliated with its associated non-AP MLD (see 35.3.7.2.1 (General)).

-NOTE 1—When an AP MLD advertises that a link is disabled for all associated non-AP MLDs, a non-AP MLD remains associated with the AP MLD.
+NOTE 1—When an AP MLD advertises that a link is disabled for all associated non-AP MLDs, a non-AP MLD remains associated with the AP MLD (#19266) unless the non-AP MLD has a single setup link with the AP MLD and that link is advertised as disabled.

 Change the 6th paragraph, as follows:

-An AP affiliated with an AP MLD that intends to turn its operating link into a disabled link should, prior to the time indicated by the Mapping Switch Time field, transmit Disassociation frames (see 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure)) to:
+An AP affiliated with an AP MLD that intends to turn its operating link into a disabled link (#19164)shall, after the time indicated by the Mapping Switch Time field, transmit Disassociation frames (see 11.3.5.8 (AP, AP MLD, or PCP disassociation initiation procedure)) to (#20077) all associated non-MLD non-AP STAs that do not support BSS transition capability.

-Each non-AP MLD associated with the AP MLD that has setup only that link with the AP MLD.

-Each associated non-MLD non-AP STA that does not support BSS transition capability.
+(#20053)

+(#20053) When an AP MLD has advertised one or more links to be disabled using an advertised TTLM transmitted in Beacon and Probe Response frames, and the time indicated by the Mapping Switch Time field has reached, the MLME of a non-AP MLD that has all the setup links with the AP MLD operating on disabled links, shall issue an MLME-DISASSOCIATE.indication primitive to inform the SME for the disassociation of the non-AP MLD.

+The MLME-DISASSOCIATE.indication reason code should be set to any value except configuration or parameter mismatch, to follow the procedure defined in 11.3.5.7 (Non-AP and non-PCP STA disassociation receipt procedure).

-NOTE 4—If a non-AP MLD has only one setup link with the AP MLD and the AP MLD advertises the upcoming disablement of that link, the non-AP MLD can maintain association with the AP MLD by performing an ML reconfiguration operation (see 35.3.6.4 (ML reconfiguration to the ML setup)) to switch its link with the AP MLD to a link that is not disabled or due to be disabled.
+NOTE 4—If a non-AP MLD has only one (#20053) or more setup links with the AP MLD and the AP MLD advertises the upcoming disablement of (#20053) these one or more links, the non-AP MLD can maintain association with the AP MLD by performing an ML reconfiguration operation (see 35.3.6.4 (ML reconfiguration to the ML setup)) to switch its link with the AP MLD to a link that is not disabled or due to be disabled.

 Straw Poll: